 This course will enable students to become familiar with and acquire the skill and knowledge base necessary for healthcare administrators in a crisis situation.
 This will include crisis situations that are epidemiological in origin as well as situations that are externally originated.
-The topics will include, but not be limited to, determination of priorities, availability, and management of resources and communication issues.
+The topics will include, but not be limited to, determination of priorities, availability, and management of resources and communication healthcare environments.

-HCA 430 - Financial Management & Managed Care in Healthcare Organizations healthcare environments.
 Students will be introduced to key concepts and terminology as they apply to healthcare finances and management as well as finance theories, principles, concepts and techniques that are most important to managers in the healthcare industry.
 Managed care and its multiple payer sources are covered.